ferhathaskaya/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 ![alt text](<Example 1 – Step-by-Step Simplification.png>)

 > **Fig. :**  Left: After collapsing the A–B–C series path into a single 10 Ω edge, the circuit includes two parallel resistors between A and C.

-Right: These are then reduced to one equivalent resistor of 5.45 Ω, completing the simplification.
+> **Fig. :** Right: These are then reduced to one equivalent resistor of 5.45 Ω, completing the simplification.

 <details>
 <summary>Click to Expand Example 1: Step-by-Step Simplification Code</summary>